JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 }
 ```

-Then the handler must be registered with shiny since handlers can only be registered once an excellent place to put it this is in the `.onLoad` function of the package.
+Then the handler must be registered with Shiny since handlers can only be registered once an excellent place to put it this is in the `.onLoad` function of the package.

 ```r
 # zzz.R